Connect with us

 Timely information key

 Having access to accurate and timely information before, during and after a disaster is essential for quick decision-making.
 FAO manages the Food Security and Nutrition Analysis Unit, which provides evidence-based analysis of Somali food, nutrition and livelihood security.
-This analysis helps inform emergency responses but also longer-term planning aimed at making Somali communities more resilient to drought and other shocks.
+This analysis not only helps inform emergency responses, but also longer-term planning aimed at enhancing Somali communities’ resilience to drought and other shocks.